flaschmurphy/sdc_term_1_proj_5/writeup.md

 ![black_car](./resources/black_car.png "Black Car")

-This was a strategy I took initially but eventually removed this line after further parameter tuning to make the white car more visible, and adding more training data as noted earlier.
+However this was not espacially effective and so I kept debugging and searching for a better set of params for the feature extraction.
+In the end, with the parameters described above the trick of recoloring the white car lost any effectivness and I removed that line of code.

 With regards to optimizing the classifier, as noted previously I tried using GridSearchCV to find the best parameters, but found that I was overfitting the